martinwheatman/JusTalk/README.md

 this work on Firefox (etc.), please feel free to get in touch/fix.
 I *will* address this, but its not high priority.
 - you'll need to manually allow the microphone access to each page you visit.
 This pop-up seems to be inaccessible at the moment.
 - this is experimental in that the source code may change widely as the extension develops.
-- Radio buttons and checkboxes are still to be completed.
+- N.B.
+Radio buttons and checkboxes are now in this version, and should be available on the Chrome webstore when approved.